robincamille/textillating/README.md

 When Textillating encounters an adjective, it finds its sentiment polarity score, then checks for any synonyms from WordNet that have more extreme scores.
 So *fine* might be replaced by *awesome*, and *terrible* might be replaced by *abhorrent*.

-If there the sentiment polarity score is 0, or if there are no viable synonyms, the adjective is modified by an additional adverb, for instance: *necessary* might be replaced by *intensely necessary.*
+If the adjective's sentiment polarity score is 0, or if there are no viable synonyms, the adjective is modified by an additional adverb.
+For instance: *necessary* might be replaced by *intensely necessary.*

 All replaced words are output in all caps.
 Some simple punctuation changes are also implemented.